Logo

 Database

-Connect to PostgreSQL, MySQL, SQLite.
-Full schema explorer, CodeMirror query editor, and one-click schema-to-Markdown snapshots.
+Connect to PostgreSQL, MySQL, SQLite, and MongoDB.
+Full schema explorer, Query editor, and one-click schema-to-Markdown snapshots.

 • Schema drift detection